NEW MODERATOR REMOVAL RULES:

-- Said poll will be for a simple up and down vote on removal,
+- Said poll will be for a simple up and down vote on removal, and

-- The poll will be open for two weeks only.
+- the poll will be open for two weeks only.
 It will close at 17:00 GMT on the 14th day from the date the poll is opened.

 - Votes will only count if they are officially cast in the poll.
 Opinions expressed in the body of the poll topic will not count officially.